manticoresoftware/manticoresearch/docs/installation.rst

 Installing Manticore on Windows
 -------------------------------

-To install on Windows, you need to download the zip package and unpack it first.
+To install on Windows, you need to download the zip package and unpack it first in a  folder.

+In the following example we'll consider folder ``C:\Manticore`` where we unpack the zip content.

 .. code-block:: bash